IPL 2021: Rishabh Pant to reach DC team hotel in Dubai on Sunday | english.lokmat.com

 IPL 2021: Rishabh Pant to reach DC team hotel in Dubai on Sunday

-Delhi Capitals star Rishabh Pant is set to walk into the team hotel in Dubai on Sunday night.
+Delhi Capitals star Rishabh Pant is set to walk into the team hotel in Dubai in the early hours of Sunday.
 Like all other Indian players, he too will have to undergo a six-day quarantine before the boys travelling from UK can join the rest of the group in their respective team bubbles.

-Delhi Capitals star Rishabh Pant is set to walk into the team hotel in Dubai on Sunday night.
+Delhi Capitals star Rishabh Pant is set to walk into the team hotel in Dubai in the early hours of Sunday.
 Like all other Indian players, he too will have to undergo a six-day quarantine before the boys travelling from UK can join the rest of the group in their respective team bubbles.

-Speaking to ANI, sources in the know of developments in the franchise confirmed that Pant will reach the DC hotel on Sunday evening.
-"Pant is reaching Dubai tomorrow night and will undergo a 6-day quarantine just like the other players coming from UK," the source said.
+Speaking to ANI, sources in the know of developments in the franchise confirmed that Pant will reach the DC hotel late into Saturday night.
+"Pant is reaching Dubai late tonight and will undergo a 6-day quarantine just like the other players coming from UK," the source said.

 Apart from him, DC have Ajinkya Rahane, Ishant Sharma, Prithvi Shaw, Umesh Yadav and Axar Patel who will also be joining the DC camp from Manchester.